tylerhuntington/biositing-docs/docs/user-guide/rest-api.md

 (pymatgen)](http://pypi.python.org/pypi/pymatgen) library to facilitate researchers in using the API.
 Please see the [#pymatgen wrapper](#pymatgen-wrapper) section.
---->
+END BLOCK COMMENT --->

 ## Resources
-In the Biositing Tool, resources are generally packages of information about a chemical substance or blend of substances.
+In the Biositing API, resources refer to specific types of data in the tool that can be accessed programatically with a URI endpoint.
 Currently supported information types (v1 of the REST API) include the following:

 **Ethanol Biorefineries** - Identifiers (i.e. name, address, latitude, longitude, etc.) and properties (capacity, operational status) of ethanol biorefineries in the continental U.S.

-**Renewable Diesel Plants** - Identifiers (i.e. name, address, latitude, longitude, etc.) and properties (capacity, operational status) of renewable diesel plants in the continental U.S.
+**Renewable Diesel & SAF Plants** - Identifiers (i.e. name, address, latitude, longitude, etc.) and properties (capacity, operational status) of renewable diesel and SAF plants in the continental U.S.

-**Sustainable Aviation Fuel (SAF) Plants** - Identifiers (i.e. name, address, latitude, longitude, etc.) and properties (capacity, operational status) of SAF plants in the continental U.S.
+**...**
+**More coming soon!**

 ## Authentication